-Move to the top-left pane using Control-b ← Control-b ← or Contro
+Move to the top-left pane using Control-b ↑ Control-b ← or Control-b q 0.
+This pane is the kaboom node.
+Start a transaction there, and insert a row:

 '''

 start transaction;

 insert into test_conflict values (1, 'from kaboom');

 '''

 Next, move to the top-right pane using Control-b \rightarrow or Control-b q 1.
 This pane is the kaftan node.
 Here, you'll also start a transaction and insert into the same row with different data: